Q1. What is the difference between M.Eng., M.S. and Ph.D. program options you offer?

 - M.S.
 Project combines 45 credits of coursework and research.
 Student will write a project document that will not be published by the University.
 This option is used in cases where project sponsors restrict publication of data or when a student is working towards a Ph.D. and would like to obtain an M.S. in addition.

 - Ph.D. combines 108 credits of coursework and research.
 Students are required to produce original research that expands the boundaries of knowledge in their field and will write a dissertation that will be published by the University.

 The coursework expectations for each degree can be found here: https://engineering.oregonstate.edu/materials-science/degree-requirements

 Q2.
 Are there any funded positions available for incoming students?

 All students, regardless of domestic/international status, are eligible to be awarded a graduate research assistantship (GRA) and/or graduate teaching assistantships (GTA) position, however it is very competitive.
 These positions cover your tuition, benefits and salary.
 These funds are allocated by individual faculty members so it important to identify prospective advisors prior to applying.
 M.Eng. students are self-funded and will not be considered for GRA/GTA awards.
 Scholarships and tuition waivers are rare and only used in special circumstances (i.e., in combinations with external fellowships).

 Q3.
 Are GRE test scores required?

-If you have taken the GRE, please submit your scores in your application.
-It is helpful to the review committee.
+GRE scores are not required for any applicant.
+However, if you have taken the GRE, you may submit your scores in your application.

 Q4.
 Do you accept applications for the Winter or Spring term or only for Fall admissions?